dee-wright/iowa-liquor-sales-analysis/README.md

 # iowa_liquor
-Multi-faceted Analysis of Iowa liquor sales, 2018-2022 (Python)
+Multi-faceted analysis of Iowa liquor sales, 2018-2022 (Python)

 ### Project Brief
 Looking at sales geographically and over time, searching for seasonal trends, economic recovery post-pandemic, and what products are performing the best/worst.